urbanspoon/ruby-style-guide/README.md

   # comment line
   # another comment line
   ```
-* Active Record chains: put period in front when using new lines for active record chains
+* Method chains: put periods in front when using new lines for method chains

   ```Ruby
   # bad